Wotcnt/Polyrifringence-Engine/README.md

    Demonstrate “light learning from its own refraction” as an interactive museum, classroom, or immersive media exhibit.

 10. **Advanced Optics Manufacturing & Design**
-    Apply recursive phase modeling to optimize lens geometries, coatings, and wave-guide systems for next-generation devices.
+    Apply recursive phase modeling to optimize lenses geometries, coatings, and wave-guide systems for next-generation devices.

 ---